Target-Mass Corrections in the OPE Sum-Rule Approach to Quarkonium-Nucleon Interactions with Global-Fit PDFs: an $x$-Resolved Analysis: Introduction

+The same short-distance OPE formulation was subsequently used to connect the absorptive $J/\psi N$ amplitude to photoproduction through vector-meson dominance and a dispersion relation \cite{Kharzeev:1999}.
+Later leading-twist studies developed the quarkonium--hadron dissociation cross section directly from gluon distributions \cite{Arleo:2001mp}, while recent near-threshold photoproduction work has focused on gluonic gravitational form factors and the proton mass distribution \cite{Kharzeev:2021qkd,Hatta:2019lxo,Boussarie:2020vmu,Mamo:2022eui}.
+Recent measurements are reported in \cite{GlueX2023,HallC2023}, while dispersive amplitude analyses are presented in \cite{Gryniuk:2016mpk}.
+The present article addresses a narrower and complementary problem: the exact kinematic target-mass structure of the twist-2 absorptive $\Phi N$ amplitude, resolved in the gluon momentum fraction and evaluated with modern PDFs.

 The present work is motivated by the fact that the current global-fit PDF landscape differs substantially from that available in the 1990s.
-Global sets such as ABMP16, MSHT20, CT18 and NNPDF4.0 incorporate a much broader body of DIS, collider and electroweak data and provide improved control over the gluon distribution in the small-, intermediate- and large-$x$ regions \cite{ABMP16,MSHT20,CT18,NNPDF40main}.
-This makes it natural to revisit the sum-rule framework with up-to-date input and to ask not only how the final cross section changes, but also how the effect propagates through the intermediate moments.
+Global sets such as ABMP16, MSHT20, CT18 and NNPDF4.0 incorporate a broader body of DIS, collider and electroweak data and provide improved control over the gluon distribution in the small-, intermediate- and large-$x$ regions \cite{ABMP16,MSHT20,CT18,NNPDF40main}.
+This makes it natural to revisit the quarkonium sum-rule calculation with modern input.

-The purpose of the present work is therefore not merely to update the PDF input of the original sum-rule analysis.
-Compared to the earlier sum-rule treatment of target-mass corrections \cite{Kharzeev:1996yx}, the present analysis goes beyond a purely moment-level reformulation by resolving explicitly the chain

-In this respect it is also conceptually distinct from the later leading-twist study of Arleo \textit{et al.}\ \cite{Arleo:2001mp}, where target-mass effects were discussed primarily at the level of the reconstructed cross section, threshold shift, and partonic representation.
-In the present work, by contrast, we make the intermediate mechanism itself explicit: the relevant Mellin moments are decomposed into finite $x$-windows, the local TMC weight is analyzed separately, and the suppression of the cross section is traced back to the redistribution of moment support between the small-, intermediate- and large-$x$ regions.
-This allows us to identify, in a way not made explicit in the earlier literature, which $x$-domains and which moments $n$ are responsible for the observed near-threshold behavior once modern global-fit PDFs are used.

-A special comment is required for NNPDF4.0.
-Unlike Hessian-based sets, NNPDF4.0 relies on a Monte Carlo replica ensemble and a neural-network parametrization.
-This makes it particularly flexible and competitive, especially at small and medium $x$, but also means that low-parameter analytic approximations should be checked against tabulated central values.
-In the present work we therefore supplement the analytic NNPDF4.0 representation by direct tabulated input from the LHAPDF interface \cite{LHAPDF6,NNPDF40main}, using it as a consistency test whenever the large-$x$ behavior may affect higher moments.

-The paper is organized as follows.
-Section~\ref{sec:framework} sets out the OPE and sum-rule framework, the derivation of the TMC weight, the PDF parametrization, and the $x$-resolved moment analysis (moment densities, the local TMC factor, and the partial-moment decomposition).
-Section~\ref{sec:xsec} presents the direct convolution approach to the cross section and the numerical results.
-Conclusions are given in section~\ref{sec:conclusions}.